Mission statement

 A brief history

-Fontbonne University takes its name from Mother St. John Fontbonne, who, in 1808 after the French Revolution, refounded the Congregation of the Sisters of St. Joseph (CSJ).
+Fontbonne University took its name from Mother St. John Fontbonne, who, in 1808 after the French Revolution, refounded the Congregation of the Sisters of St. Joseph (CSJ).
 Some 28 years after the refounding, six Sisters of St. Joseph came to the United States in 1836 and established American roots at Carondelet, a small community in south St. Louis, Missouri.
 Five years later, in 1841, they opened St. Joseph’s Academy for girls.

 The Sisters would eventually establish a college to provide access to higher education for women — a need in the early decades of the 20th century.
-Fontbonne College’s first classes were held in 1923, at Carondelet in South St. Louis, and then two years later, the school moved to its current Clayton campus.
+Fontbonne College’s first classes were held in 1923, at Carondelet in South St. Louis, and then two years later, the school moved to the Clayton campus.

 Leadership